rust-gamedev/rust-gamedev.github.io/content/news/029/index.md

 <!-- One-liners for plan items that haven't got their own sections. -->

-- Other game updates
+- Other game updates:
   - [BENDYWORM] now [runs on Linux natively]( https://twitter.com/bauxitedev/status/1467817606111498240).
   - [Rust Shooter progress report][rust-shooter]:
-    enemies are propper player entities with rudimentry AI now, new indoor environment.
+    enemies are proper player entities with rudimentry AI now, new indoor environment.
-  - [aous] is a GameOff'21 game about the survival of a mutating ant colony.
+  - [aous] is a Game Off'21 game about the survival of a mutating ant colony.
   - [Embark's Arc Raiders game is using some Rust on the server side]( https://twitter.com/repi/status/1469324284619337728).
-- Other engine updates
+- Other engine updates:
   - [@DmitryNStepanov] did a few more [rg3d] live-coding streams, here're the recordings: [second](https://youtube.com/watch?v=TQaCyC_tGko), [third](https://youtube.com/watch?v=OsZCusri1Nw),